Field Guide 22 February 2026

 Is this going to take my job?

-What they want is certainty, in whichever direction.
-What you can give them is the most accurate picture you can construct from the evidence available, clearly labelled as partial and provisional, delivered with the warmth of someone who genuinely cares about the people in the room and the honesty of someone who will not lie to them to make the next forty minutes easier.
+They need certainty in whatever direction.
+What we can provide is the most accurate description possible on the basis of available evidence and clearly labelled as incomplete and preliminary.
+This is delivered with the compassion of persons who genuinely care for those in the room and with the candour necessary to avoid providing false reassurance for the convenience of the next 40 minutes.
 It doesn't land with the satisfying thud of a definitive answer.
 It doesn't produce the relief of certainty or the clean anger of a clear threat.
 It produces, instead, something quieter: the sense that they're being levelled with by someone who is in the same uncertain situation, just slightly further along the path, looking back and saying honestly, that the view from here is complicated but navigable.